 First up we’ve got the Butler and Rose Elizabeth mixer tap, a perfect traditional touch for just £39.99.
 We love the simplicity of this kitchen tap, subtly adding a traditional feel to any kitchen without being too in-your-face!

 The ceramic lever handles are operated by a quarter turn, and the tap comes with flexible tap connectors, a swivel spout and a tap fixing kit.
 The chrome plated finish looks beautiful in any kitchen, and the ceramic disc cartridges ensure a long life and no leaking.
-What a winner.

 Our first stray away from the Butler and Rose traditional taps and it feels good.
 Yes, you might pay a little more for Crosswater Cucina kitchen taps, but in our opinion these taps are well worth the extra pennies.